Inference for Multi-Dimensional High-Frequency Data: Equivalence of Methods, Central Limit Theorems, and an Application to Conditional Independence Testing: Estimating the Integrated Volatility Matrix under Asynchronicity and Microstructure

-This section focuses on the general model -- comprising non-synchronous sampling and noise perturbation -- and an hybrid approach founded on a combination of the estimators from Sections \ref{sec:3} and \ref{sec:4}. \begin{assumpllll} The process $X$ is observed non-synchronously with additive microstructure noise:
+This section focuses on the general model -- comprising non-synchronous observation times and noise perturbation -- and an hybrid approach founded on a combination of the estimators from Section \ref{sec:2} and the estimator for non-synchronous non-noisy observations by \cite{hy}.
+First, observation times are deterministic or random and independent of $Y$.
+In Section \ref{sec:3.1} robustness against endogenous sampling is established. \begin{assumpsec} The process $X$ is observed non-synchronously with additive microstructure noise: